kubeshark/docs/src/pages/en/automation_wrappers.md

 ## wrapper.kflPcapS3

 This wrapper receives a list of KFL queries as input, monitors traffic and generates PCAP repositories that match any of the KFL entries.
-The compressed PCAP repositories are uploaded to AWS S3 and a Slack notification is sent.
+The compressed PCAP repositories are uploaded to AWS S3 and optionally sends a Slack notification.

 Here's an example of how to use the helper: